getpelican/pelican/docs/settings.rst

 ------------

 The first thing to understand is that there are currently two supported methods for URL formation: *relative* and *absolute*.
-Document-relative URLs are useful when testing locally, and absolute URLs are reliable and most useful when publishing.
+Relative URLs are useful when testing locally, and absolute URLs are reliable and most useful when publishing.
 One method of supporting both is to have one Pelican configuration file for local development and another for publishing.
 To see an example of this